 Since launch, WKOF has delivered material outperformance of the Korean market.
 Relative to its benchmark, the MSCI Korea 25/50 Index, its performance has been particularly strong since the start of 2020.

 As Figure 13 shows, the Korean market has lagged the MSCI All Countries World Index by a considerable margin and, as we discussed on page 6, that has left it looking particularly cheap, relative to competing countries.

-WKOF sits within the AIC’s country specialist sector and is the only fund focused on the Korean market, we feel that a peer group comparison would not be useful.
+WKOF sits within the AIC’s country specialist sector.
+As the only fund focused on the Korean market, we feel that a peer group comparison would not be useful.